Lagrangian extensions and left symmetric structures on the four-dimensional real Lie superalgebras: Main concepts and definitions

 These superalgebras are Lie-admissible.
 The supercommutator $[x, y] :=x \cdot y-(-1)^{|x||y|} y \cdot x$ defines then a Lie superalgebra structure on $L$ and we denote it by ${\mathfrak g}(L)$.
 The resulting Lie superalgebra is called the associated Lie superalgebra of the LSSA.
 Note that if $L$ admits an LSSA then the even part $L_{\bar 0}$ also admits one.
 Associative superalgebras are all LSSAs.

-In \cite{H}, Helmstetter showed that it is necessary to have $[L,L] \subsetneq L$ if $L$ is a left symmetric algebra defined over the field of complex numbers.
+In \cite{H}, Helmstetter showed that it is necessary to have $[L,L] \subsetneq L$ if $L$ is a left-symmetric algebra defined over the field of complex numbers.
 Over a field of characteristic $p$, this is not true anymore.
-Burde showed in \cite{B2} that classical Lie algebras over a field $p>3$ admit an LSS only in case $p$ divides $\mathrm{dim}(L)$.
+Burde showed in \cite{B2} that classical Lie algebras over a field $p>3$ admit an LSA only in case $p$ divides $\mathrm{dim}(L)$.
 In the super setting and over a field of prime characteristic, there has not been much research done so far.

 The existence of a flat connection $\nabla$ on a Lie superalgebra $\mathfrak g$ will induce a left-symmetric structure given by